Lenny Lane: West Hollywood Blondes and Standards and Practices (1999–2000)

 The Blondes were taken off television in the same month following protests from the Gay and Lesbian Alliance Against Defamation, who threatened to organize a boycott of WCW, claiming that "the character of Lenny is presented with the intention to incite the crowd to the most base homophobic behavior" and "the audience's reaction [to Lenny Lane and Lodi being physically attacked by other wrestlers] gives permission to viewers to do harm to gay people in a very literal way."

 Lane and Lodi returned as "Standards and Practices", a censorious duo who opposed the "adult themes" present in WCW.
 In a drastic departure from their previous appearance, they wore designer suits, carried briefcases and were accompanied by a secretary, Miss Hancock.
 Standards and Practices was supposedly an attempt to mock the conservative views of WCW management, and was not unlike the Right to Censor faction the WWF would have shortly afterwards due to complaints from the Parents Television Council over their programming.
 Miss Hancock eventually abandoned the team.
 Soon the gimmick of Standards and Practices were dropped on an edition of WCW Nitro when both Lane and Lodi stripped off their suit and tie.
 In the following weeks, they competed under the tag team name 2XS, a gimmick more resembling two hard rock party goers who wore just jeans to the ring and came out to theme music resembling something from Van Halen.
 Announcers also began calling Lodi "Idol" (his name backwards) during the matches.
 This gimmick too was short lived as they failed to get over, even in a tag team title match and were soon pulled off TV a few weeks later.
+Lane briefly reappeared for a short feud with The Wall, but was released once more.
 Both Lane and Lodi were released from WCW in August 2000.
-Lane briefly reappeared for a short feud with The Wall, but was released once more.